-In urban and suburban environments stormwater flows off roofs, streets, lawns, and driveways into the stormwater system – typically storm sewers and roadside swales – and is ultimately deposited into streams, rivers, and lakes.
-Contained in this stormwater are all the pollutants and particulates that have accumulated on these impervious surfaces – oil, grease, fertilizers, pesticides, herbicides, and other particulates which are harmful to aquatic wildlife and human health.
+In urban and suburban environments storm water flows off roofs, streets, lawns, and driveways into the storm water system (typically storm sewers and roadside swales) and is ultimately deposited into streams, rivers, and lakes.
+Contained in this storm water are pollutants and particulates that have accumulated on these impervious surfaces – oil, grease, fertilizers, pesticides, herbicides, and other particulates which are harmful to aquatic wildlife and human health.

-We’ve designed, built, or maintained about 50 rain gardens.
-Let us know if you’re interested in talking about a rain garden construction project on your property.
+We have designed, built, or maintained more than 70 rain gardens.
+Let us know if you’re interested in talking about a rain garden on your property.
 See more pictures of rain gardens we have built here.

 Click here to contact us today if you’re interested in a sustainable rain garden.